5 Groundbreaking—and Terrifying—Things We Learned at RSA

 RSA Keynote: 3 Things the Security Industry Isn't Talking About (and Should Be)

-“Collectively, we have failed our customers,” Pat Gelsinger said, chief executive officer of VMware, during the keynote, Three Things the Security Industry Isn’t Talking About (but Should Be).
+“Collectively, we have failed our customers,” Pat Gelsinger said, former VMware CEO, during the keynote, Three Things the Security Industry Isn’t Talking About (but Should Be).
 Instead of building security capabilities, organizations focus on security threats.
 Instead of preventing threats, security teams spend about 80 percent of their time reacting to threats.

 “We have to change our approach,” Shannon Lietz said, director of Intuit.
 That starts by investing in prevention, shrinking the attack surface.